cypress-io/cypress-documentation/source/guides/core-concepts/variables-and-aliases.md

 # {% fa fa-graduation-cap %} What You'll Learn

 - How to deal with async commands
-- What Aliases are, how they simplify your code
+- What Aliases are and how they simplify your code
 - Why you rarely need to use variables with Cypress
 - How to use Aliases for objects, elements and routes
 {% endnote %}

 # Return Values

-New users to Cypress may initially find it challenging to work with the asynchronous nature of our API's.
+New users to Cypress may initially find it challenging to work with the asynchronous nature of our APIs.

 {% note success 'Do not worry!' %}
 There are many simple and easy ways to reference, compare and utilize the objects that Cypress commands yield you.

-Once you get the hang of async code - you'll realize you can do everything you could do synchronously, without your code doing any backflips.
+Once you get the hang of async code you'll realize you can do everything you could do synchronously, without your code doing any backflips.

 This guide explores many common patterns for writing good Cypress code that can handle even the most complex situations.
 {% endnote %}

-Asynchronous API's are here to stay in JavaScript.
+Asynchronous APIs are here to stay in JavaScript.
 They are found everywhere in modern code.
-In fact, most new browser API's are asynchronous and many core Node modules are asynchronous as well.
+In fact, most new browser APIs are asynchronous and many core Node modules are asynchronous as well.

 The patterns we'll explore below are useful in and outside of Cypress.